Chicago Fair Credit Reporting Act Attorney

 Protecting Chicago Consumers from FCRA Violations

 As your source for all things consumer law, we are confident in our abilities to effectively represent you.
-Our Illinois debt solution firm has a proven track record of success and has the seasoned litigation skills required to tackle these kinds of cases.
+Our credit lawyers in Chicago, Illinois have a proven track record of success and the seasoned litigation skills required to tackle these kinds of cases.
 In fact, our firm's principal attorney has a 10.0 Superb Avvo Rating!
 Our knowledge regarding past FCRA cases can be advantageous to your situation.

 - Dixon-Rollins v.
 Experian Information Solutions, U.S. District Court, Eastern District